30hours/3lips/README.md

 The association uses the following algorithm:

-- ADS-B associator will associate the highest SNR target within some delay and Doppler boundary around the truth.
+- ADS-B associator will associate the closest target within some delay and Doppler around the truth.

 The target localisation uses 1 of the following algorithms: